How To Build A Custom Footer

 Editing a Custom Layout Section

-Now we come to the Fusion Builder, and here we can create our Custom Footer.
-You can do this in either Fusion Builder or Fusion Builder Live.
+When you first edit a new Layout Section, you come to the default WordPress Editor.
+From here, you can choose to use Fusion Builder, or Fusion Builder Live.
+It is here we create our Custom Layout Sections.
 Please refer to Creating Layout Section Content for more information on this, but in short, you can build anything you want here.

 Anything you can build in the Fusion Builder can constitute the content of your Custom Footer.
 You can have multiple columns, background images, anything.
 The freedom this gives is enormous.
 The Layout Section is literally that – a section where the footer content will show.
 The content itself comes from the Builder, and what you can do is only limited by your imagination.